wildlife

 This smaller-sized toucan has been a rare sight in Nosara (especially around the beaches) for many years, but now they are becoming more common.
 This Aracari was spotted by the main entrance of Guiones Beach in dry season 2024.

-Birds of Prey
+Other birds of Prey

 Typically, these big predators require high roosting spots in order to hunt and locate prey.
 Here are some sitings in Guiones in the recent years.